Large Scale Robotic Material Handling: Learning, Planning, and Control: Method

 \subsubsection{RL Attack-Point Planner}

-\paragraph{Task Description} The goal of the attack point planner is to output 3D attack points $\mathbf{p}=[p^{x}, p^{y}, p^{z}]^\top$ that enable material removal to a specified volume threshold using the fewest possible scoops.
-It is subject to observation noise and random initial soil profiles.
+\paragraph{Task Description} The goal of the attack point planner is to output 3D attack points $\mathbf{p}=[p^{x}, p^{y}, p^{z}]^\top$ that enable efficient material removal to a specified volume threshold.
+Unlike mobile wheel loaders, the attack point selection order for a fixed-base handler does not impact the total travel distance, which is constant regardless of the chosen sequence.
+Therefore, we disregard transit time between attack and dump targets and optimize for bucket fill ratio and the total number of cycles to clear a target volume.
+These metrics serve as direct proxies for operational efficiency and energy consumption.

 \paragraph{Actions and Observations} The policy is represented by an \ac{MLP} of the form $\mathbf{p} = \pi_{att}(\mathbf{h}_{soil})$.
-The policy takes the flattened ${\mathbf{h}_{soil}}$ tensor as input and outputs a normalized attack point ${\mathbf{p}}$ as action, which is clamped to be within the grid of ${\mathbf{h}_{soil}}$.
+It maps the flattened ${\mathbf{h}_{soil}}$ tensor to a normalized attack point ${\mathbf{p}}$, which is subsequently clamped to the ${\mathbf{h}_{soil}}$ grid boundaries.
 When using a large workspace and/or a fine grid resolution leads to a large ${\mathbf{h}_{soil}}$ dimension, we apply bi-cubic interpolation on ${\mathbf{h}_{soil}}$ to get coarser observations as policy input.
 We add noise to the observations to account for three noise sources for sim-to-real robustness: \textit{i)} zero-mean Gaussian noise with a standard deviation of \SI{0.1}{\meter}, representing sensor noise; \textit{ii)} drop-out (zeroing) with $10\%$ probability, representing missing points in the LiDAR scans; \textit{iii)} large vertical spikes with $0.5\%$ probability, with distribution $\mathcal{U}(\SI{1}{\meter},\ \SI{3}{\meter})$, representing unfiltered self-occlusions from the machine itself or material dropped from the gripper and detected by the LiDAR during free-fall in the air.

 \paragraph{Episode Initialization and Domain Randomization} Various initialization strategies for $\mathbf{h}_{soil}$ can be applied, depending on the task-specific bulk geometry.
 When training for the piled material scenario, we sample 2D skew-normal distributions with mean location and shape parameters, resulting in asymmetric piles with a unique peak.
 For materials in open containers, we sample from Gaussian processes with squared exponential kernels.
 A sampled $\mathbf{h}_{soil}$ for each environment is visualized in \cref{fig:soil_model}.